CHARLES GWATHMEY, FAIA (1938-2009)

 75 Sand Spring Road, Harding Township, New Vernon NJ.

 1987 - The John R. and Julia Opel Residence, 297 Adirondack Drive, Shelburne VT.
 Commissioned 1985.
 7000 square feet on 12 acres.
 Most photos by Richard Bryant/Arcaid.
 Bottom two photos by Peter Close.
-The Opels sold it in 2007.
+The Opels sold it in 2007 to Adirondack Drive LLC.
 Unbelievably, the new owners destroyed the house in 2010.

 1988 - The Steven Spielberg and Kate Capshaw Residence, 110 Apaquogue Road, Georgica Pond, East Hampton NY.
 5000 square feet on six acres.
 Second photo by Richard Bryant.
 Commissioned 1985.
 There are four buildings by Gwathmey besides the main residence, bottom photos: two guest houses and a caretaker house.